-The filing by Jazpal LLC, which owns the 260-acre property off Route 152, made its filing Sept.
-4 in U.S. Bankruptcy Court in Baltimore, according to court records.
+The filing by Jazpal LLC, which owns the public golf course, restaurant and banquet facility off Route 152, made its filing on Sept.
+4, in the U.S. Bankruptcy Court in Baltimore, according to court records.

-Jazpal’s filing lists assets of $3.4 million, mainly the real estate, and liabilities of $3.8 million, including a first mortgage of $2.6 million, an assumption in debt of $950,000 from a prior owner and a disputed judgment of $240,000 with a law firm.
+Jazpal lists assets of $3,417,500, mainly the real estate, and liabilities of $3,799,400 in liabilities, according to the filing, including a first mortgage of $2.6 million, an assumption in debt of $950,000 from a prior owner and a disputed judgment of $240,000 with a law firm.

-Cohen said Jazpal should have a reorganization plan submitted within the next month.
+Cohen said JAZPAL should have a reorganization plan submitted within the next month.

-Neither brother had any experience operating a golf course, he said, pointing out he had “never played a round of golf in my life.”
+Neither brother had any experience with operating a golf course, he said, pointing out he had “never played a round of golf in my life.”

-Bill Vasilakopoulos, who was listed as Mountain Branch CEO, also talked about the family’s prior experience with Speakeasy Saloon and said they had bought Mountain Branch primarily for the restaurant, which they had worked to upgrade, along with the course.
+Vasililios, who was listed as Mountain Branch CEO, also talked about the family’s prior experience with Speakeasy Saloon and said they had bought Mountain Branch primarily for the restaurant, which they had worked to upgrade, along with the course.

 "It's a good restaurant.
 We've put a lot of work, a lot of money into the course and the food as well," he said at the time, adding food sales were up significantly since his brother bought the 260-acre property.